Wandalen/wTools/module/core/format_tools/docs/api/004_wrapper_types_api.md

 ### Scope

-- **Purpose**: Provide zero-size strategy marker types that direct the compile-time fallback dispatch to the correct formatting approach.
+- **Purpose**: Provide data-free strategy marker types that direct the compile-time fallback dispatch to the correct formatting approach.
 - **Responsibility**: Documents the wrapper type API — the available markers, their roles, and the reference adapter types.
 - **In Scope**: Strategy markers (display, debug, reference) and reference adapter types used in fallback chains.
 - **Out of Scope**: The fallback chain mechanism itself (→ api/001), optional value wrapping internals.

 ### Abstract

-Wrapper types are zero-size marker types used as strategy arguments to the fallback conversion macro and trait.
-Each marker designates a formatting approach: format using the display trait, format using the debug trait, or format via a reference adapter.
+Wrapper types are data-free marker types used as strategy arguments to the fallback conversion macro and interface.
+Each marker designates a formatting approach: format using the display interface, format using the debug interface, or format via a reference adapter.
 The markers carry no data and optimize away at compile time.

 Reference adapters extend the chain mechanism to borrowed values: they wrap a reference to a value together with its strategy configuration, enabling the fallback mechanism to operate on references without extra allocation.